 Infection - the common cause

-The lymph glands near to an infection swell quickly and become tender as the immune system 'fights off' infecting germs (bacteria, virus, etc).
+The lymph glands near to an infection swell quickly and become tender as the immune system 'fights off' infecting germs (bacteria, viruses, etc).
 The lymph glands usually go back to their normal pea size when the infection is over.
 It can take a week or so for them gradually to go back to normal after the infection.
 Examples include the following:

 - Skin infections of the arm may cause lymph glands in the armpit to swell.